You are here: Urology Textbook > Penis > Priapism

 Therapeutic Blood Aspiration:

-Local anesthesia of the penis (dorsal nerve block) is done.
-Puncture the erectile tissue with an 18-gauge needle and aspirate blood.
-Do blood gas sampling of the aspirated blood to differentiate between low-flow and high-flow priapism.
-Further aspiration of blood allows the injection of drugs with α-adrenergic activity (see below).
+After blood gas sampling to differentiate between low-flow and high-flow priapism, further aspiration of blood allows the injection of drugs with α-adrenergic activity (see below).

 After therapeutic blood aspiration, fractional intracavernosal injection of α-adrenergic drugs, e.g. highly diluted epinephrine or norepinephrine, are done to promote smooth muscle contraction.
-Control of the arterial blood pressure is important, repeated injection can be done, if no hypertension is present.
+Control of the arterial blood pressure is important, repeated injection are possible if no hypertension is present.
 After incomplete detumescence, cooling and intermittent compression of the penis with a child's blood pressure cuff may improve the clinical situation.

 Additional Treatment of Priapism in Sickle Cell Disease: